EffahAdode3/Task-Managment-system-Backend/README.md

 REST API Project
 A REST API developed using Node.js, Express, MySQL, and Sequelize.
 This API includes features for user authentication (registration and login), task management, and real-time chat functionality.
 It's designed to support dashboards for users, task management, and real-time communication.

-Table of Contents
+#Table of Contents

 Features

  Tech Stack

  Getting Started

  Installation

  Environment Variables

 Running the API

 API Endpoints

 Usage
-Contributing

-Features
+#Features

 User Authentication: Login and registration.

 Dashboard: Access your personalized dashboard after logging in.